asyncapi/modelina/README.md

   </tr>
   <tr>
     <td><a href="./docs/usage.md#generate-models-from-asyncapi-documents">AsyncAPI</a></td>
     <td>We support the following AsyncAPI versions: <em>2.0.0 -> 2.6.0</em>, which generates models for all the defined message payloads.
-It supports the following schemaFormats AsyncAPI Schema object, JSON Schema draft 7, <a href="./examples/">AVRO 1.9</a>, RAML 1.0 data type, and OpenAPI 3.0 Schema.</td>
+It supports the following schemaFormats AsyncAPI Schema object, JSON Schema draft 7, <a href="./examples/asyncapi-avro-schema">AVRO 1.9</a>, <a href="./examples/asyncapi-raml-schema">RAML 1.0 data type</a>, and <a href="./examples/asyncapi-openapi-schema">OpenAPI 3.0 Schema</a>.</td>
   </tr>
   <tr>
     <td><a href="./docs/usage.md#generate-models-from-json-schema-documents">JSON Schema</a></td>